Why Love YELLOWS

 Wearing a pair of YELLOWS when you eat under artificial light should help lower the insulin resistance effect of eating under blue light.

 Limiting carbohydrate intake if you eat under artificial light is a good practice.
-Ideally we want to eat outside under natural light and especially when you want to to increase your carbohydrate intake.
+Ideally we want to eat outside under natural light and especially when you want to increase your carbohydrate intake.

 Wellbeing, energy and anti-aging